kerns/commander-v/README.md

 _For the wonderful humans helping to fix our terrible code,
 and for the AIs racing ahead to fix theirs...
-To each and everyone of us, godspeed. **I am coming home**._
+For each and everyone of us, godspeed. **I am coming home**._

-<cite>Commander V, Last words</cite>
+<cite>— Last words of Commander V</cite>

 ## The Story (Prologue)

-**COMMANDER V WAS A UNIQUELY GIFTED HUMAN BEING WHO GAVE HIS LIFE TO TAKE THE FORM OF AN EXTENSION FOR MICROSOFT'S VISUAL STUDIO CODE.**
+**Commander V was a uniquely gifted human being who gave his life to take the form of an extension for Microsoft's Visual Studio Code.**

-He did so in exchange for the power to combine multiple files with tremendous speed into a singular, beautiful, and visually digestable latticework of infomration – with output that is both *easy to read **and** ready to paste*.
+He did so in exchange for the power to combine multiple files with tremendous speed into a singular, consumable latticework of information in context.
+With output that is _easy to read **and** ready to paste_.

 He is also blessed with the ability to generate an ASCII tree view of your project, and may optionally include it in the final output.
 This gives additional context to the files you deign worthy of collection, and improves the chances that the problems with your code can be understood.

 Those lucky enough to have spent time with Commander V well remember his endless praise of tidy file structures everywhere.
 "ETR!
 RTP!", he was known to muse at inspection.
-Only later ..._too much_ later – did we learn that it meant "_Easy to Read and Ready to Paste!_".
+Only later ..._too much_ later, did we learn that it meant "_Easy to Read and Ready to Paste!_".
 Which makes total sense, as this is _exactly_ what Commander V concerns himself with now.

-## Calling Commander V
+## Commander V Enters the Chat

-Call on Commander V by selecting multiple files in the file explorer sidebar of Visual Studio Code.
+Summon Commander V by selecting multiple files in the file explorer sidebar of Visual Studio Code.
 Then right-click on one of the selected files, choose **"Commander V"** from the context menu, and a concatenated payload will be delivered to your clipboard nanoseconds later.

 ![sure-happy-to-help-demo](https://user-images.githubusercontent.com/20254/233346169-2d0d90c8-d948-415d-8041-f29d822ecb0f.gif)